cartwrightian/cfnassist/README.md

 Ihis will locate the ELB for the project/env using the tag **CFN_ASSIST_TYPE** to choose one if multiple are present, in this case the tage would need to be set to `typeTag`.
 Next all stacks created from the template `templateFile.json` are located and their instances scanned.
-If the stack has no instances associated with the ELB then it will be deleted.
+If the stack has no instances associated with the ELB, or target group, then it will be deleted.

 18.Generate VPC diagrams
 ------------------------